 The business analyst career path starts with roles focused on analyzing data to solve problems and improve efficiency.
-Eventually, business analysts progress into supervisory and management positions, using data analytics to guide company decisions.
+Eventually, business analysts progress into supervisory and management positions, using data science to guide company decisions.
 A business analyst may even become an executive or member of a company’s C-suite, strategizing a company’s path forward.

 What Is a Business Analyst?

-Business analysts aim to help companies make data-driven decisions that prioritize efficiency, bridging the gap between information technology and business.
+Business analysts aim to help companies make data-driven decisions that prioritize efficiency, bridging the gap between information technology (IT) and business.
 Generally speaking, a business analyst’s job is to analyze data to understand and evaluate business processes, services, products, and software.

 “The average day is a mix of customer/client meetings and organizational tasks and projects,” says Sam Crunkilton, business analyst at Pivotree.
 “I have to meet with customers (both internal and external) in order to ask questions, have discussions, and develop an understanding of the project and requirements.”